 Bill Ritchie art and design work in Washington State

-John Fairman Collection
+John and Laurie Fairman Collection

-Passive and active sides for John & Laurie Fairman's Galleon Halfwood Press
+Passive and active sides for John & Laurie Fairman's

 Galleon Halfwood Press No. 18

-Galleon Halfwood Press specifications: Serial No. 90018.
+Specifications: Serial No. 90018.
 Roller diameter 2 1/4" x 9" long, top and bottom.
 Bed is 5/16" polycarbonate, 9" x 26".
 The overall length is 27"; overall width is 13 3/4"; overall height is 15".
 Weight is 50 lbs.; Drive wheel is 12" diameter stainless steel and drives gears (concealed) and with rack-driven bed, approximates a 6:1 mechanical reduction.
 Styled in solid black walnut wood with wenge interlayer on the base' foots.
 The pressure screws are linked and synchronized.
 The press included three etching felts, user's manual, 5-piece Allen wrench set, and the designer's paperback semi-fiction book, "A Printmaker's Tale."

-Specification: 1982.
+Provenance: 1982.
 Intaglio, and relief print.
 Printed with "Loci" plate printed in bottom.
 Graphite ink tined with stone-orange, light vermillion blend.
 On 21 1/2 X 15 in.
 Japanese etching paper.
 No.75, from variable edition of 141 prints.
 Signed lower right.

-Artist's Statement: This print is from a series of 141 trial proofs and artist's proofs in "cycles" of around 15 each, and each in a different color combination.
+Comment: This print is from a series of 141 trial proofs and artist's proofs in "cycles" of around 15 each, and each in a different color combination.
 I made them in the processes of cyanotype, woodcut, and intaglio techniques.
 The images are from three sources: A map of the Colorado River, at the Crossing of the Fathers; the leaf shape I call locus--the path of a moving point (drawn to establish data in a computer program); Finally, The Great Wave was drawn from the famous print by Hokusai."